Find out whether you are eligible for COVID-19 treatments.

 NHS patients who are at greater risk from COVID-19 are eligible for COVID-19 treatment at home.

-You can receive antiviral treatments as part of your standard care if you are at high risk of severe COVID-19.
+Some people can receive antiviral treatments as part of their care if they remain at high risk of severe COVID-19.

 COVID-19 treatment for people at high risk of severe COVID-19

-People who are at high risk of becoming severely ill due to COVID-19 can received treatment at home.
+People who are at high risk of becoming severely ill due to COVID-19 may be able to receive treatment at home.

 The highest risk group includes people who have: